-Living in the rural Midwest, I often feel that mental health issues are a bit of a taboo topic.
-When we have mental health issues, like anxiety or depression, we don’t talk about them, because when we do, we’re told to pull ourselves up by the bootstraps and go on.
+Living in the rural Midwest, I often feel that mental health issues are a bit of a taboo topic, as are some of the more alternative methods of treating these illnesses.
+For instance, many people now look to use CBD products from a company such as Gold Bee to help manage their symptoms, but nobody wants to talk about this incredible herbal treatment because it’s derived from the cannabis plant.
+Similarly, when we have mental health issues, like anxiety or depression, we don’t talk about them, because when we do, we’re told to pull ourselves up by the bootstraps and go on.
 Unfortunately, that’s not how having a chronic mental health condition works.
+Talking is good and is the best way to help those suffering move forward.

 I have chronic anxiety, something that I’ve actually had most of my life, but wasn’t diagnosed with until about 10 years ago, when dealing with the anxiety about planning my upcoming wedding saw me eating so little that I got down to less that 100 pounds.